Kenny Rogers: Acting and other ventures

-Personal life
+Personal life and death

-At Beaver Dam Farms, a former estate in Colbert, Georgia, Rogers kept a pet goat named Smitty.
-He originally acquired the animal from a friend in 2008.
-According to Rogers, the goat was "(his) center", providing a calming influence after long and stressful touring schedules.

-Marriages

 Rogers was married five times and had five children.
-His first marriage was to Janice Gordon on May 15, 1958; they divorced in April 1960 with one child, Carole Lynne.
-He married his second wife, Jean, in October 1960 and divorced her in 1963.
-His third marriage was to Margo Anderson in October 1963; they divorced in 1975, with one child.
-He married his fourth wife, actress Marianne Gordon, on October 1, 1977, and they divorced in 1993, with one son, Christopher.
+His first marriage was to Janice Gordon on May 15, 1958; they divorced in April 1960 with one child, a daughter.
+He married his second wife, Jean, in October 1960: they divorced in 1963.
+His third marriage was to Margo Anderson in October 1963; they divorced in 1975 and had a son.
+He married his fourth wife, actress Marianne Gordon, on October 1, 1977; they divorced in 1993, and had a son.
 His fifth marriage was to Wanda Miller on June 1, 1997.
-They had twin sons and were married for 22 years until his death.
+They had twin sons and remained married for 22 years until his death.

-Health decline and death
+At Beaver Dam Farms, a former estate in Colbert, Georgia, Rogers kept a pet goat named Smitty.
+He acquired the animal from a friend in 2008.
+Rogers described the goat as "(his) center", providing a calming influence after long and stressful touring schedules.

-Rogers's seven-decade career wound down in 2017, as he encountered health problems that included a diagnosis of bladder cancer.
-On March 20, 2020, Rogers died at the age of 81, while under hospice care at his home in Sandy Springs, Georgia.
+Rogers's six-decade career wound down by 2017, as he encountered health problems that included a diagnosis of Alzheimer's disease and bladder cancer.
+Rogers died while under hospice care at his home in Sandy Springs, Georgia, on March 20, 2020, at age 81.
 He was interred in Oakland Cemetery in Atlanta.